searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 Github: https://github.com/searica/MoreVanillaBuildPrefabs

 ### Contributions
-You are welcome to open issues on the Github repository to provide suggestions, feature requests, compatability issues, and bug reports.
+You are welcome to open issues on the Github repository to provide suggestions, feature requests, compatibility issues, and bug reports.
 Over time I will slowly patch more prefabs and hopefully come up with a more generalizable method of patching them, but if you'd really like a specific prefab to work better just open an issue letting me know.
-I'm a grad student and have a lot of personal responsabilities on top of that so I can't promise I will respond quickly though, but I do intend to maintain and improve the mod in my free time.
+I'm a grad student and have a lot of personal responsibilities on top of that so I can't promise I will respond quickly though, but I do intend to maintain and improve the mod in my free time.